-34. Pursuant to Section 307B.4, Title 25, Oklahoma Statutes, consider convening in executive session to discuss litigation in the case Gerald S. Ihler v.
-City of
+34. Pursuant to Section 307B.4, Title 25, Oklahoma Statutes, consider convening in executive set to discuss litigation in the case Gerald S. Ihler v.
+City of Lawton, CJ-2020-185, and if necess take appropriate action in open session..

-Lawton, CJ-2020- session -185, and if necessary, take appropriate action in open MOTION by Weger, SECOND by Gill, to approve Councilman Warren to represent the City of Lawton in the mediation of Gerald S. Ihler v.
+MOTION by Weger, SECOND by Gill, to approve Councilman Warren to represent the City of Lawton in the mediation of Gerald S. Ihler v.
 City of Lawton, CJ-2020-185.
+The motion carried by the following vote:

+Aye: Hankins, Harris, Chapman, Gill, Hampton, Weger, Williams, and Warren

+35. Pursuant to Section 307B.4, Title 25, Oklahoma Statutes, consider convening in executive set to discuss the status of an ongoing investigation concerning pension calculations, and, if nec take appropriate action in open session.

+NO ACTION TAKEN.

-The motion carried by the following vote: Aye: Hankins, Harris, Chapman, Gill, Hampton, Weger, Williams, a Warren nd Nay: 35. in executive session on 307B.4, Title 25, Oklahoma Statutes, consider convening on to discuss the status of an ongoing investigation on calculations, and, if necessary, take appropriate action in 24-1298 NO ACTION TAI KEN.
-36. in executive session District Court for Laresha Parker as on 307B.4, Title 25, Oklahoma Statutes, consider convening on to discuss the pending action in the United States the Western District of Oklahoma titled Felisha Parker and a next of kin to Isacc D'Wayne Parker, deceased v.
-City of se number CIV-24-178-JD, and if necessary, take in open session.
-24-1310 NO ACTION TAI KEN.
-INTENT
+36. Pursuant to Section 307B.4, Title 25, Oklahoma Statutes, consider convening in executive set to discuss the pending action in the United States District Court for the Western District of Oklahoma titled Felisha Parker and Laresha Parker as next of kin to Isacc D'Wayne Parker, deceased v.
+City of Lawton, et al, Case number CIV-24-178-JD, and if necessary, take appropriate action in open session.

+NO ACTION TAKEN.